RZomerman/Diving/README.md

 >open the excel file
 >
 $Sheet=OpenExcel c:\diving\test10.xlsx
+>Add rows from the iDeco diveplanner
 DivePlanRow -depth 30 -minutes 20 -gas 32 -Fo2Setpoint 28 -vo2 0.8 -WorkSheet $Sheet

 (add as required)
+>close the Excel file and calculate
 CloseExcel -WorkSheet $Excel

 You will then see required litres etc..